 The plants in the HONEYMOON® series were specifically selected for vigor, rich color, and abundant flowers.
-Colors in this mix include apricot, black, mauve purple, white, yellow, wine red, and pink.
+Each plant includes one color from the mix, which includes apricot, black, mauve purple, white, yellow, wine red, and pink.
 Hellebores bloom in very early spring/late winter for six weeks or more.
 Because they often flower during the Christian Lent, they have been given the common name Lenten Rose.
-Due to their shade loving nature, helebores are perfect for under trees and places where many sun loving perennials don't thrive - they are great at filling these spaces because they spread through an extensive root system.
+Due to their shade loving nature, hellebores are perfect for under trees and places where many sun loving perennials don't thrive - they are great at filling these spaces because they spread through an extensive root system.
 Hellebores look wonderful planted in window boxes or raised beds and will provide a burst of much needed color in these areas early in the season.
 They are also provide an important food source for pollinators during the late winter.

 |Bloom Color:||Colors in the mix include apricot, black, mauve purple, white, yellow, wine red, and pink|

 |Plant Spacing:||9 to 10 inches|

 |Soil Type:||Moist well drained soil - but adaptable to a wide range|

 |Sun Exposure:||Part sun to Full shade (ensure full shade plants receive full sun in winter before trees set leaves)|

 |Zone:||4 to 9|

 General care for any tree or shrub is easy, please educate yourself and follow these simple rules.